Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Introduction

-The current, upcoming and projected experiments have the potential to detect GW signals in an extended frequency range.
-This provides an invaluable opportunity to analyze under which conditions these could come from a GUT group, to which specific scenario they correspond and at what scale they appear.
-In this work, we will focus on two types of signals: the GW produced by the high-temperature first-order phase transitions (FOPT) induced by the GUT symmetry breaking (Section~\ref{sec:FOPT}) and the stochastic background produced by the shear viscosity of the relativistic plasma in thermal equilibrium throughout the expansion history of the Universe (Section~\ref{sec:Plasma}).
-On the one hand, the former signal is not present in the SM and is considered a smoking gun for GUTs.
+As far as the former signal is concerned, it is not present in the SM and is considered a smoking gun for GUTs.
 Due to the complexity of the construction of such models, there have been no studies on FOPT in detailed GUT models, particularly at the GUT scale.
-It is clear that one reason for this is the high frequency required for the observation of the signals, and hence the majority of FOPT analyzed within the context of GUTs refer to phase transitions in the different chain of breakings of GUT models in the LIGO or LISA region \cite{Huang:2017laj,Croon:2018kqn,Brdar:2019fur}.
+It is clear that one reason for this is the high frequency required for the observation of the signals, and hence the majority of FOPT analyzed within the context of GUTs refer to phase transitions in the different chain of breakings of GUT models in the LIGO or LISA region \cite{Huang:2017laj,Croon:2018kqn,Brdar:2019fur,Graf:2021xku}.
 However, given the panacea that GUT models are for addressing issues that in the SM remain unsolved, the study of all possible signals that GUT theories can produce merits consideration and therefore we begin the task of studying carefully transitions from the GUT scale.

 On the other hand, the signal from the plasma does not require physics beyond the SM and is thus also expected in the SM\@.
 Apart from the already mentioned cosmic strings and other topological defects, GW can also be produced in an incomplete phase transition \cite{Barir:2022kzo}, which could trigger observable effects in the CMB\@.
 We will briefly consider this option in Section~\ref{sec:incompPT}.
 Before turning to these various sources of GW, we will introduce the concrete GUT scenario we consider, calculate the effective scalar potential governing the FOPT, and discuss the viable parameter space in Section~\ref{sec:Model}.